Table of Contents

 Definition of Cervical Lymphadenitis in Children

-Cervical lymphadenitis is defined as the bacterial or viral infection of the lymph nodes in the neck region that is associated with lymphadenopathy.
+Cervical lymphadenitis is defined as inflammation and enlargement of the lymph nodes in the neck region following a bacterial or viral infection.
+It is often associated with lymphadenopathy.
 Cervical lymphadenopathy is defined as an enlargement of a cervical lymph node to 1 cm in diameter or more.
+The lymphadenitis is closely associated with streptococcal pharyngitis and upper respiratory tract infection by viruses.

 Epidemiology of Cervical Lymphadenitis in Children

 Cervical lymphadenitis is a common condition in children of both sexes.
-Cervical lymphadenitis and cervical lymphadenopathy are usually a complication to another disease.
-The most common etiologies are viral upper respiratory tract infections, bacterial throat infections and malignancies.
+Cervical lymphadenitis and cervical lymphadenopathy are usually a complication of another disease.
+The most common etiologies are viral upper respiratory tract infections, bacterial throat infections, and malignancies.
 Malignancies are not covered in this discussion as they usually result in cervical lymphadenopathy rather than cervical lymphadenitis, which denotes an inflammatory response.

 Other possible risk factors for cervical lymphadenitis include Kawasaki disease or other inflammatory conditions.